-NSW Trustee and Guardian provides Power of Attorney so you can appoint an independent, impartial and skilled asset manager to manage your financial affairs.
+NSW Trustee & Guardian provides Power of Attorney so you can appoint an independent, impartial and skilled asset manager to manage your financial affairs.

 : A Power of Attorney designed to provide you with a safety net should unforseen events occur;

 : A Power of Attorney where you are able to choose the level of assistance you require.

 There are many reasons to consider using a Power of Attorney:

 - you may wish to be free of the day to day demands of financial paperwork and record keeping;

 - you may want to place funds in a secure account with interest calculated daily and flexible access;

 - you may be going overseas or around Australia and don’t want to deal with these affairs while you’re away;

 - you may not wish to burden a family member or friend with the responsibility of looking after your financial affairs;

 - or you may simply find the demands of financial management have become too much for you to handle on your own.